 Become a road scholar - and discover street art

-Some of Phoenix’s most striking art—color-drenched murals on bustling streets and narrow alleyways—are hidden in plain sight.
+Some of Phoenix’s most striking art — color-drenched murals on bustling streets and narrow alleyways—are hidden in plain sight.
 For the best way to experience these grand, vibrant canvases deeply interwoven into the culture and history of Phoenix, consider a self-guided tour aided by the Murals of Phoenix app.
-Visually savor one of the biggest mural hubs in the heart of the city—Roosevelt Row—a historic neighborhood and funky arts district with street art from some of the city’s best-known artists, adding color, humor and social commentary to brick-and-mortar walls.
-Art galleries, restaurants and even vacant lots are decked out in street art—from large-scale sunflowers and totems of animals that are pure eye candy to murals that reference art history, such as the nine-story installation of author and civil rights activist James Baldwin (at Central Avenue and Roosevelt Street) which made our "Larger-Than-Life Mural Walls" list.
+Visually savor one of the biggest mural hubs in the heart of the city — Roosevelt Row — a nationally recognized arts district and buzzing neighborhood with street art from some of the city’s best-known artists, adding color, pride and social commentary to brick-and-mortar walls.
+Art galleries, restaurants and even vacant lots are decked out in street art — from large-scale mosaics and animals that are pure eye candy to murals reference history, such as the nine-story installation of author and civil rights activist James Baldwin (at Central Avenue and Roosevelt Street) which made our "Larger-Than-Life Mural Walls" list.

 Go along for the ride - experience the Sonoran Desert via mountain bike